pippinbarr/cart253-2020/modules/06/introduction-to-object-oriented-programming.md

 ## One fish

-Let's start off with a small fish simulation.
-Our fish should start in a random position and have a random color, and it should move around on our canvas, changing direction randomly based on how nervous it is, and it should be constrained to the canvas.
+Let's start off with a small fish simulation so we have something to work with.

+Our fish should start in a random position and have a random color.
+It should move around on our canvas, changing direction randomly based on how "nervous" it is (the more nervous, the more often is changing direction), and it should be constrained to the canvas (an aquarium!).

 We'll use this as the basis for thinking about object oriented programming.